REIHO CHOSO USUI SENSEI KUDOKO NO HI

 His spouse was Suzuki, and was called Sadako.
 One boy and one girl were born.
 The boy was named Fuji and he succeeded to the family.
 Sensei’s personality was gentle and modest and he never behaved ostentatiously.
 His physique was large and sturdy.
 He always wore a contented smile.
 He was stout-hearted, tolerant and very prudent upon undertaking a task.
 He was by nature versatile and loved to read books.
 He engaged himself in history books, medical books, Buddhist scriptures, Christian scriptures and was well versed in psychology, Taoism, even in the art of divination, incantation, and physiognomy.
 Presumably Sensei’s background in the arts and sciences afforded him nourishment for his cultivation and discipline, and it was very obvious that it was this cultivation and discipline that became the key to the creation of Reiho (Reiki Ryoho).

-On reflection, Reiho puts special emphasis not just on curing diseases but also on enjoying wellbeing in life with correcting the mind and making the body healthy with the use of an innate healing ability.
+On reflection, Reiho puts special emphasis not just on healing diseases but also on enjoying wellbeing in life with correcting the mind and making the body healthy with the use of an innate healing ability.
 Thus, before teaching, the «Ikun» (admonition) of the Meiji Emperor should reverently be read and Five Precepts be chanted and kept in mind mornings and evenings.

 Firstly it reads: Today do not anger,